-Shrimp is the most popular seafood options in America for many reasons – it’s versatile, easy to cook, tasty, and a good source of lean protein.
-In fact, in 3 ounces of shrimp you can find 20 grams of protein.
-Shrimp is also packed with vitamin B12, choline, and selenium, which helps support heart health, boost immunity and flight inflammation.
+Shrimp is the most popular seafood option in America for many reasons – it’s versatile, easy to cook, tasty, and a good source of lean protein.
+In fact, in 3 ounces of shrimp, you can find 20 grams of protein.
+Shrimp is also packed with vitamin B12, choline, and selenium, which helps support heart health, boost immunity and fight inflammation.

-Shrimp is a super genius way to a fast and healthy dinner!
+Shrimp is a simple way to have a fast and healthy dinner!
 If you’re looking to eat a quick and healthy dinner, shrimp is where it’s at!
 It cooks up in under 5 minutes and it’s also juicy, flavorful, and seriously satisfying.